hectarek/hack-tools/simple-load-test/README.md

 ---

-**Note:** This script provides a basic load testing mechanism with logging capabilities.
-For more comprehensive load testing and reporting features, consider using specialized tools like **Apache JMeter**, **Locust**, or **Gatling**.
+**Note:** For more comprehensive load testing and advanced features like distributed testing, complex scenarios, and detailed analytics, consider using specialized tools such as **Apache JMeter**, **Locust**, or **Gatling**.

-If you need further customization or assistance in interpreting the results, feel free to ask!
+If you have any questions or need further assistance in customizing the script or interpreting the results, feel free to ask!